mohitn236/Lab2/README.md

 ## Contact

-For any questions or issues, please open an issue on the [GitHub repository](https://github.com/yourusername/pet-boarding-facility) or contact me at [your-email@example.com].
+For any questions or issues, please open an issue on the [GitHub repository](https://github.com/yourusername/pet-boarding-facility) or contact us at [mohit.narula@ucalgary.ca] and [shivansh.sharma@ucalgary.ca].